A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: Introduction

-Training a source data-free adaptation model is more challenging than conventional unsupervised domain adaptation approaches.
-As Figure \ref{Fig:SFDA} shows, we describe the difference between traditional unsupervised domain adaptation and source data-free domain adaptation.
+Generally, source data-free domain adaptation is more challenging than conventional unsupervised domain adaptation.
+For the conventional domain adaptation, researchers can reduce domain discrepancy via distribution alignment or adversarial learning method since both source data and target data are available.
+While in the source data-free scenario, we can only align the target data to the implicit source distribution.
 Due to the absence of source data, previous feature-level alignment or pixel-level alignment methods are not feasible anymore.
-Moreover, pseudo labels generated from the source-only model are unreliable because of the performance degradation.
-Besides, we also extend our approach to the black-box source model scenario, where only the predictions of the source model are available, as shown in Figure \ref{Fig:SFDA} (c).
-This problem becomes more challenging but more flexible and practical in the rule of the sever-and-client paradigm.
-Recent works attempt to address source data-free domain adaptive semantic segmentation by model adaptation \cite{UncertaintyReducing, HCL} or estimating the source data \cite{SFDA}.
-The approaches highly rely on the prior knowledge of the source model and partially ignore the target-specific information, leading to sub-optimal solutions.
-Moreover, we are the first to attempt to solve the black-box source model domain adaptive semantic segmentation in this field.
+Moreover, pseudo labels generated from the source-only model are unreliable because of the performance degradation, so vanilla self-training approaches tend to be harmed by the noisy pseudo labels.
+An intuitive way to tackle this problem is to utilize the easy transfer samples, enhancing the target model capability first and then propagating the information to the hard transfer samples.
+To be specific, we first use easy samples to encourage confident predictions and then exploit these reliable predictions to fit the model to the whole target data.
+We also extend our approach to the black-box source model scenario, where only the predictions of the source model are available.
+This problem becomes more challenging but more flexible and practical in the rule of the server-and-client paradigm.